Ikdini/DjangoRestTodo/README.md

 # DjangoRestTodo
-A todo APIs using the django rest framework
+A todo app API using the django rest framework